(EZproxy users, please visit here.)

 Data: Fundamentally, data=information.
 We typically use the term to refer to numeric files that are created and organized for analysis.
 There are two types of data: aggregate and microdata.

 Data point or datum: Singular of data.
 Refers to a single point of data.
 Example: 25,114 billion BTU of aviation gasoline was consumed by the transportation sector in the US in 2012

 Quantitative data/variables: Information that can be handled numerically.
 Example: spending by US consumers on personal care products and services

 Qualitative data/variables: Information that refers to the quality of something.
 Ethnographic research, participant observation, open-ended interviews, etc., may collect qualitative data.
-However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Example: periods when the US was in, vs was not in, a recession, 1850-2020 The quality of being in a recession is assigned a value of .01 (True) and not in a recession .0 (False), which makes it possible to display the information as a chart.
+However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Qualitative variables to categorical or nominal data, which differentiates responses by classes or categories, eg, by gender.

 Indicator: Typically used as a synonym for statistics that describe something about the socioeconomic environment of a society, eg, per capita income, unemployment rate, median years of education.

 Statistic: A number that describes some characteristic, or status, of a variable, eg, a count or a percentage.
 Example: total nonfarm job starts in August 2014

 Statistics: Numerical summaries of data that has been analyzed in some way.
 Example: ranking of airlines by percentage of flights arriving on-time into Huntsville International Airport in Alabama in 2013